theolivenbaum/resin/README.md

 ## Scoped querying

-To find all documents with title "Rambo" or "First Blood" but only if the genre is "books":
+To find all documents with title "Rambo" or "First Blood" but only if the genre isn't "books":

 	+(title:rambo title:first blood) -(genre:books)